jakewalter/earthquake_location/hypodd_crosscorrelation.md

 ## Installation

 To get started, clone the repository from GitHub and run the `pip` install command from within the project directory.
+You probably need to have a python environment that is Python>3.11

 ```bash
 git clone https://github.com/jakewalter/hypoDDpy.git